-The Sharpest Tool in the Tool Shed: Simultaneous Equations of Financial Statement Management Tools during IPOs
+The Sharpest Tool in the Shed: An Examination of Financial Statement Management Tools during IPOs

 McGill University - Desautels Faculty of Management